 ![]() |

-| I found these one day on a training ride to Lago Di Garda.
-Sarnico is just below Paratico.
-I lived in Italy for three years when I was a professional cyclist.
+I found these one day on a training ride to Lago Di Garda, Italy.
+Sarnico is just below Paratico, a village town I lived in when training as a professional cyclist in Italy for Team Saeco.
 That was an amazing experience and I will treasure it forever. |

 ![]() |

-| I am amazed by the durability of this seemingly delicate tool. |
+| I am happy with the durability of this seemingly delicate tool. |

 ![]() |